-23. In addition to internal reviews and evaluations, WFP's performance was assessed externally, including by the Multilateral Organization Performance Assessment Network in 2013.
-These evaluations and assessments were largely positive, noting, "WFP is well-positioned to deliver assistance in emergencies and has a strong comparative advantage in humanitarian settings due to many noted strengths: WFP's strong investment and focus on emergency preparedness and response across the organization, the reliability of needs assessments and their use to inform programming, robust security measures to protect staff, effective procurement practices, strong risk management strategies, timely response to events and disasters, harmonised procedures with programming partners, and active contribution to inter-agency plans and appeals.220 Reports also cite WFP's ability to operate in challenging and often volatile environments, such as in conflict or war-torn regions and countries experiencing recurrent climatic shocks, where the delivery of food and non-food items is not simple and where needs may fluctuate significantly and rapidly.21 WFP also received consistently high ratings in the area of financial accountability.
-For example, the International Aid Transparency Initiative (IATI), which produces an influential ranking of 381 international organizations involved in aid and development work, ranked WFP number one for financial transparency.22
+- 24. In addition to internal reviews and evaluations, WFP's performance was assessed externally, including by the Multilateral Organization Performance Assessment Network in 2013.
+These evaluations and assessments were largely positive, noting, "WFP is well-positioned to deliver assistance in emergencies and has a strong comparative advantage in humanitarian settings due to many noted strengths: WFP's strong investment and focus on emergency preparedness and response across the organization, the reliability of needs assessments and their use to inform programming, robust security measures to protect staff, effective procurement practices, strong risk management strategies, timely response to events and disasters, harmonised procedures with programming partners, and active contribution to inter-agency plans and appeals."28 Reports also cite WFP's ability to operate in challenging and often volatile environments, such as in conflict or war-torn regions and countries experiencing recurrent climatic shocks, where the delivery of food and non-food items is not simple and where needs may fluctuate significantly and rapidly.29 WFP also received consistently high ratings in the area of financial accountability.
+For example, the International Aid Transparency Initiative (IATI), which produces an influential ranking of 381 international organizations involved in aid and development work, ranked WFP number one for financial transparency.30 - 25.
+WFP's new conceptual results framework presented in Section III builds on the internal findings of the mid-term review, the evaluability assessment of the Strategic Plan (2014-2017) and evaluations from 2014 and 2015.
+It also takes into account external assessments and reviews, and the recommendations of the QCPR.